bradfrost/atomic-design/chapter-1.md

 Out with the old!
 In with the new!
 It’s certainly an attractive prospect.
 But even before the launch-party confetti is swept up, the calls start coming in.
 “You moved my cheese!” cry the users, who spent years learning the previous interface and functionality.

-When massive redesigns launch with significant changes to the experience, users get knocked down what Jared Spool calls [“Magic Escalator of Acquired Knowledge”](http://www.uie.com/articles/magic_escalator/).
+When massive redesigns launch with significant changes to the experience, users get knocked down what Jared Spool calls the [“Magic Escalator of Acquired Knowledge”](http://www.uie.com/articles/magic_escalator/).
 Huge redesigns are a jolt to the system, and newly-frustrated users have to spend a great deal of time and energy relearning the experience in order to slowly climb back up that escalator of acquired knowledge.

 In addition to disorienting users, these monolithic redesigns don’t get to the the organizational root of the problem.
 Without a fundamental change in process, history is bound to repeat itself, and what’s New-And-Shiny™ today becomes Old-And-Crusty™ tomorrow.
 The cycle repeats itself as companies push off minor updates until the next Big Redesign, ultimately paralyzing themselves and frustrating users in the process.